MicrosoftDocs/sdk-api/sdk-api-src/content/taskschd/nf-taskschd-iemailaction-get_from.md

 ms.assetid: a0e85063-73eb-425a-a306-63ac65ab7ec8
 ms.author: windowsdriverdev
 ms.date: 2/15/2018
-ms.keywords: From property [Task Scheduler], From property [Task Scheduler], IEmailAction interface, IEmailAction, IEmailAction interface [Task Scheduler], From property, IEmailAction.From, IEmailAction::get_From, IEmailAction::put_From, get_From,IEmailAction.get_From, taskschd.iemailaction_from, taskschd/IEmailAction::From, taskschd/IEmailAction::get_From, taskschd/IEmailAction::put_From
+ms.keywords: From property [Task Scheduler], From property [Task Scheduler],IEmailAction interface, IEmailAction interface [Task Scheduler],From property, IEmailAction.From, IEmailAction.get_From, IEmailAction::From, IEmailAction::get_From, IEmailAction::put_From, get_From, taskschd.iemailaction_from, taskschd/IEmailAction::From, taskschd/IEmailAction::get_From, taskschd/IEmailAction::put_From
 ms.prod: windows-hardware
 ms.technology: windows-devices
 ms.topic: method